 Heidi Holmstrom works in the Motion Picture Preservation Lab, which is responsible for performing conservation and preservation work on motion picture records held across the National Archives.
 Heidi completed her archival education at Western Washington University, earning a Master’s in History with a certificate in Archives and Records Management.
 She came to NARA in 2009.
 In her free time, Heidi is working on organizing and preserving her grandfather’s home movie collection.

-Carol Swain is a reference archivist with the Motion Picture, Sound and Video Unit.
+Carol Swain is a reference archivist with the Motion Picture, Sound and Video Branch.
 She began working at NARA in 2009 while studying for a MLS degree at Pratt Institute in New York.
 Her professional life prior to NARA included work in the video production field, and with the Public Broadcasting Service and C-SPAN.
 She received an undergraduate degree in Broadcasting and Film from Boston University’s College of Communication.
 A Massachusetts native and a life-long Red Sox fan, she looks forward to a Sox/Washington Nationals World Series in the (hopefully) not-too-distant future.

-Billy Wade is an archivist within the Still Pictures Unit.
+Billy Wade is an archivist within the Still Pictures Branch.
 He joined the unit in 2000 and specializes in the accessioning and processing of digital and analog photography and other graphic materials, including posters.